 Section 3: Elections

-The election of officers shall be held annually at a regular meeting during the month of December.
+The election of officers shall be held upon a motion and a second by members, the vote will be held at a members meeting during the month of December.
 The election shall be by a simple majority of members present.
 Election for each officer shall be held separately in the order listed in ARTICLE III, Section 2.

 Section 4: Eligibility of Vote